 I was also advised that I would have to re-apply for my next 12-month visa two months prior to my current visa expiring.
-This could be done in Cosenza…let’s hope so, I’m not flying back to Australia again.
+This could be done in Cosenza…let’s hope so as I’m not flying back to Australia again.

 Questura update – March 2017

-Approaching the building, the familiar sight of many migrants spilling out onto the footpath and up the building’s stairway greeted me…so to was the very packed room inside.
+Approaching the building, the familiar sight of many migrants spilling out onto the footpath and up the building’s stairway greeted me…so too is the very packed room inside.

 It is a free-for-all inside.
 Noisy and not even organised chaos – indeed it is manic chaos.